 Now it’s time to hit the internet.
 Search your themes and see what quotes or mottos come up.
 Which of these quotes resonates with you?
 If there are a few mottos that stick with you, that’s okay.

-Write down your money motto and put it somewhere in your home that you will see daily; your fridge or bathroom mirror are great options.
-If you have more than one quote that resonates with you, put up each quote in a different location.
+Write down your money saying and put it somewhere in your home that you will see daily; your fridge or bathroom mirror are great options.
+If you have more than one quote that resonates with you, put up each money quote in a different location.

 My Money Motto